 Every month or so the OTW will be doing a Q&A with one of its volunteers about their experiences in the organization.
 The posts express each volunteer’s personal views and do not necessarily reflect the views of the OTW or constitute OTW policy.
-As part of our participation in Copyright Week, today’s post is with Betsy Rosenblatt, who volunteers as Chair of our Legal Committee.
+As part of our celebration of Copyright Week, today’s post is with Casey Fiesler, who volunteers in our Legal Committee.

 How does what you do as a volunteer fit into what the OTW does?